Wednesday, May 31, 2023

 In 1897 he took an engagement with South Africa's Ernest Searelle, as leading bass-baritone of his musical company.
 I see him down south playing Admiral Hawser in The French Maid, Snug in Bonnie Boy Blue, Mateo in La Mascotte, Don Jose in Maritana ...

 I don't know how long he stayed in Africa.
 But I don't see him again on the British stage.
-I merely see his death in Liverpool in 1920.
-Described as 'secretary'.
+I merely see his death in 1920 reported in the South African records.

 Well, he had a stage career he probably never expected to have when he was inspecting outsides.
 And Drury Lane ....